-The USFWS is a joint-lead on the development of the Supplemental EIS.
-The cooperating agencies currently are the State of Alaska, the Native Village of Venetie Tribal Government, the Venetie Village Council, and the Arctic Village Council.
+The USFWS is now a joint-lead on the development of the SEIS (they served as a cooperating agency on the EIS).
+The cooperating agencies currently are the State of Alaska, the Native Village of Venetie Tribal Government, the Venetie Village Council, the Arctic Village Council, The Native Village of Kaktovik, The Inupiat Community of the Arctic Slope, and the Environmental Protection Agency.
+New cooperating agencies can be added at any time if they have special expertise or jurisdiction by law over a resource/issue covered by the SEIS.

-Information received during the scoping process will influence the development of the Supplemental EIS and guide the scope of the environmental analysis.
-The BLM will work collaboratively with interested parties to identify the management decisions best suited to local, regional, and national needs and concerns.
+Information received during the scoping process is helping to develop the SEIS and guide the scope of the environmental analysis.
+The BLM and USFWS continue to work collaboratively with interested parties to identify the management decisions best suited to local, regional, and national needs and concerns.